 Since 1972, when selected as a National Institutes of Health sponsored Specialized Centers of Research – Arteriosclerosis (SCOR-A) at Louisiana State University Medical Center, the Bogalusa Heart Study has been responsible for conducting C-V risk factor research both in the community and in the laboratory, and is now the flagship study for the Tulane Center for Cardiovascular Health.
 Funding for the research has come from National Heart, Lung and Blood Institute, the National Institute for Child Health and Human Development, the National Institute of Aging, and the American Heart Association.
 A highly skilled and trained, multi-disciplinary team of anthropologists, biochemists, cardiologists, epidemiologists, geneticists, nurses, nutritionists, psychologists, sociologists, and statisticians have worked together to study hereditary and environmental aspects of early coronary artery disease (CAD).

 Over 160 Substudies have been conducted over the years.
-These substudies include special studies on socioeconomic evaluations, blood pressure studies, a lipids study, genetics studies, exercise, heart murmur studies, newborn cohort, diabetes, pathology, and C V imaging, to mention just a few.
-Currently there are follow up studies of the children cohorts, which carries individuals up to the age of 45 years, as well as studies of subjects with/without parental history of coronary heart disease, hypertension and diabetes.
-Blood samples have been sent to Boston, Johns Hopkins in Baltimore, Houston, Sweden and Finland for special analyses.
+These sub-studies include special studies on socioeconomic evaluations, blood pressure studies, a lipids study, genetics studies, exercise, heart murmur studies, newborn cohort, diabetes, pathology, and C V imaging, to mention just a few.
+Currently there are follow up studies of the children cohorts, which carries individuals up to the age of 50 years, as well as studies of subjects with/without parental history of coronary heart disease, hypertension and diabetes.
+Blood samples have been sent to Boston, Johns Hopkins, Houston, Sweden and Finland for special analyses.

-More than 800 publications, four textbooks and numerous monographs have been produced which describe cross-sectional and longitudinal observations on more than16,000 children and adults in Bogalusa, Louisiana.
-Results from the Bogalusa Heart Study give a clear picture of the early natural history of C-V risk factors, early coronary artery disease, type II, adult onset diabetes mellitus, and essential hypertension in a black-white population. \
+More than 1,000 publications, five textbooks and numerous monographs have been produced which describe cross-sectional and longitudinal observations on more than16,000 children and adults in Bogalusa, Louisiana.
+Results from the Bogalusa Heart Study give a clear picture of the early natural history of C-V risk factors, early coronary artery disease, type II, adult onset diabetes mellitus, and essential hypertension in a black-white population.
+Numerous other publications have concerned the obesity epidemic.

 The most impressive accomplishments of the Bogalusa Heart Study can be summarized as follows: